nepenth/knowledge-base/README.md

 ### Observability <a name="observability"></a>
-Observability is a critical aspect of modern software engineering, focusing on the ability to understand the internal state of systems based on external outputs and signals.
-This category, containing Observability Foundations, equips technical users with essential knowledge and tools to monitor, measure, and troubleshoot complex distributed systems effectively.
+"Observability" refers to the ability to monitor, understand, and debug a system's state based on external outputs, encompassing logging, metrics, tracing, and their foundational principles.

-(150 characters)
+(Word count: 20)
 *Subcategories: Observability Foundations*
 *Items: 1*